Znergy/coding-challenge/README.md

 ## Node Packages (NPM)
-Express - a lightweight NodeJS framework (npm i —save express) Babel - Write ES6, Babel translates accordingly (npm i —save-dev babel-cli babel-preset-es2015) RimRaf - Using to build a distribution directory, when ’npm build’ is run (npm i -save-dev ) Body-Parser - Middleware for extracting body of the request before the route handler talks to MongoDB Mongoose - A layer of methods to save, edit, retrieve and delete from mongoDB
+Express - a lightweight NodeJS framework (npm i —save express) Babel - Write ES6 Javascript, Babel translates accordingly (npm i —save-dev babel-cli babel-preset-es2015) RimRaf - Using to build a distribution directory, when ’npm build’ is run (npm i -save-dev ) Body-Parser - Middleware for extracting body of the request before the route handler talks to MongoDB Mongoose - A layer of methods to save, edit, retrieve and delete from mongoDB